AI2Phil/digame/docs/NEXT_STEPS.md

 - ✅ Add frontend components to display the visualizations - Created React components for all visualization types with D3.js
 - ✅ Add job router for asynchronous background processing - Implemented job router and integrated it into main.py
 - ✅ Update crud/__init__.py to include job_crud module - Added job_crud functions to the exports
-- Add database migration scripts for new behavioral model tables
+- ✅ Add database migration scripts for new behavioral model tables - COMPLETED with comprehensive migration system
 - Complete implementation of asynchronous processing for computationally intensive operations
 - Add comprehensive test coverage for new pattern recognition features